 Authoring with JSON/YAML

-AWS CloudFormation allows you to model your entire infrastructure in a text file.
-You can use JSON or YAML to describe what AWS resources you want to create and configure.
-If you want to design visually, you can use AWS CloudFormation Designer to help you get started with AWS CloudFormation templates.
+CloudFormation allows you to model your entire cloud environment in text files.
+You can use open-source declarative languages, such as JSON or YAML, to describe what AWS resources you want to create and configure.
+If you prefer to design visually, you can use AWS CloudFormation Designer to help you get started with AWS CloudFormation templates.

-AWS CloudFormation automates the provisioning and updating of your infrastructure in a safe and controlled manner.
+CloudFormation automates provisioning and updating your infrastructure in a safe and controlled manner.
 There are no manual steps or controls that can lead to errors.
-You can use Rollback Triggers to specify the CloudWatch alarm that CloudFormation should monitor during the stack creation and update process.
-If any of the alarms are breached, CloudFormation rolls back the entire stack operation to a previous deployed state.
+You can use Rollback Triggers to specify the CloudWatch alarms that CloudFormation should monitor during the stack creation and update process.
+If any of the alarms are triggered, CloudFormation rolls back the entire stack operation to a previously deployed state.

-AWS CloudFormation Change Sets allow you to preview how proposed changes to a stack might impact your running resources.
-For example, whether your changes will delete or replace any critical resources.
-AWS CloudFormation makes the changes to your stack only after you decide to execute the Change Set.
+AWS CloudFormation Change Sets allow you to preview how proposed changes to a stack might affect your running resources, for example to check whether your changes will delete or replace any critical resources.
+CloudFormation makes the changes to your stack only after you decide to execute the Change Set.

 AWS CloudFormation automatically manages dependencies between your resources during stack management actions.
-You do not need to worry about specifying the order in which resource are created, updated, or deleted.
-CloudFormation determines the correct sequence of actions to use for each resource when performing stack operations.
+You don’t need to worry about specifying the order in which resources are created, updated, or deleted; CloudFormation determines the correct sequence of actions to take for each resource when performing stack operations.